discordplace/discord.place/README.md

 > - The `CLOUDFLARE_TURNSTILE_SECRET_KEY` is used for verifying the Turnstile token.
 We use Cloudflare Turnstile for ensuring that the user is a human and not a bot on the website.
 Refer to the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/get-started/#get-a-sitekey-and-secret-key) to get your Turnstile secret key.
 > - The `CLOUDFLARE_API_KEY`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_ACCOUNT_ID` values are required for interacting with the Cloudflare API.
 You can get the API key from the Cloudflare dashboard.
 > - The `CLOUDFLARE_BLOCK_IP_LIST_ID` is used for blocking IP addresses within the Cloudflare firewall.
 Refer to the [Cloudflare WAF documentation](https://developers.cloudflare.com/waf/tools/lists/create-dashboard/) to create a list.
 After creating the list, you can get the list ID from the URL. (usually should be in the end of the URL)
-> - The `DISCORD_PLACE_INSTATUS_API_KEY` is used for authenticating requests to the discord.place Instatus API endpoints.
-This is not required for self-hosting.
-We use this for displaying the current status of the discord.place on the homepage.
-You can get this from the Instatus dashboard.
-Refer to the [Instatus API documentation](https://instatus.com/help/api) for more information.
 > - The `LEMON_SQUEEZY_WEBHOOK_SECRET` is used for verifying the Lemon Squeezy webhook.
 This is not required for self-hosting.
 We use Lemon Squeezy for our payment system.
 Refer to the [Lemon Squeezy documentation](https://docs.lemonsqueezy.com/help/webhooks) for more information.
 > - The `LEMON_SQUEEZY_API_KEY` is used for authenticating requests to the Lemon Squeezy API.
 This is not required for self-hosting.
 We use Lemon Squeezy for our payment system.
 Refer to the [Lemon Squeezy Developer Guide](https://docs.lemonsqueezy.com/guides/developer-guide/getting-started#create-an-api-key) to get your API key.
 > - The `DISCORD_BOT_GET_APPROXIMATE_GUILD_COUNT_API_URL` and `DISCORD_BOT_GET_APPROXIMATE_GUILD_COUNT_API_SECRET` values are used for getting the approximate guild count of a bot.
 This is half required for self-hosting.
 If you don't want to use this feature, you can leave these values empty, but this will result in bots not being able to update server_count using the API.
 For now, we use private API for this because Discord doesn't provide an official API for getting the approximate guild count of a bot.
 We don't want to share this API source code with everyone.